tfpauly/privacy-proxy/draft-private-access-tokens.md

 equal split between requests that use various CLIENT_GROUP_ID values.
 If one CLIENT_GROUP_ID represents a significant majority of requests, Issuers SHOULD reject token requests or stop allowing requests from the Mediator.

+Issuer state about CLIENT_GROUP_ID SHOULD be kept for at least ten times the ISSUER_POLICY_WINDOW.

 ### Client-to-Mediator Request